tim1e9/localmotive/README.md

 [README](https://github.com/tim1e9/localmotive/tree/main/_docs/samples)
 file in the `/_docs/samples` subdirectory.

-As of now, Localmotive supports both JavaScript and TypeScript projects.
-It is the intent of the author to also include Python support in the near future.
+As of now, Localmotive supports Python, JavaScript and TypeScript projects.

 ## Additional Information
 Localmotive is currently in pre-alpha.
 No support or warranty is provided.
 However, suggestions